 This recruitment period can take around three months to complete, and the application your employer will need to file with the Department of Labor can take an additional three months or more to be approved.
 There also is a “prevailing wage” step, which can add several more months to the process, either before or while the employer is recruiting.
 Because E-2 status authorizes you for stays of up to two years in the U.S., you should carefully consider the timing of your employer’s Labor Certification efforts.

 Other types of employment-based immigrant visa petitions include the EB-1 classification (for “Aliens of Extraordinary Ability” or “Multinational Managers or Executives”) and the National Interest Waiver, for certain foreign nationals who can demonstrate that their abilities, knowledge, or skills are of high interest to the United States.
 While these categories do not require the Labor Certification process, their eligibility requirements are extremely demanding.
 Contact an immigration attorney if you believe you might qualify for the EB-1 or NIW classifications.

 Immigration law prohibits an intending immigrant who is also an employer from petitioning for him- or herself as an employment-based immigrant petition beneficiary.

-As an E-2 investor, you may have access to significant capital which you may want to invest in the United States.
-The EB-5 immigrant category confers permanent residence and a green card to foreign nationals who invest a significant amount, from US $500,000 to US $1,000,000, in a U.S. business or venture that will employ at least ten U.S. citizens or lawful permanent residents or immigrants on a full-time basis.
+As an E-2 investor, you might have access to significant capital, which you might want to invest in the United States.
+The EB-5 immigrant category confers permanent residence (a “green card”) to foreign nationals who invest a significant amount, from US $500,000 to US $1,000,000, in a U.S. business or venture that will employ at least ten U.S. workers (citizens, lawful permanent residents, refugees, asylees) on a full-time basis.
 The required amount depends on the unemployment rate for the particular geographic area in which the business or venture exists.